Virtual Institute — High Productivity Supercomputing

 Get in contact

-You can also sign up to the Score-P News mailing list to receive the latest news about
+Feel free to sign up for the Score-P News mailing list to receive the latest news about

-Please refer to the Score-P paper measurement infrastructure by citing the overview article "Score-P: A Joint Performance Measurement Run-Time Infrastructure for Periscope, Scalasca, TAU, and Vampir" (this link provides citations in various formats) (PDF).
+Please refer to the Score-P measurement infrastructure by citing the overview article "Score-P: A Joint Performance Measurement Run-Time Infrastructure for Periscope, Scalasca, TAU, and Vampir" (this link provides citations in various formats) (PDF), or use the DOI 10.1007/978-3-642-31476-6_7 directly.

 Release downloads